Buddhism in Britain – Sociological Insights with Dr. Caroline Starkey

 Her experiences as both an insider and outsider in the British Buddhist context inform her research, shedding light on issues of class, institutionalization, and individualization within British Buddhism.

-Through the series, Dr. Starkey’s insights promise to offer valuable insights into the evolving of Buddhism in Britain, from historical legacies to contemporary shifts shaped by technology and social dynamics.
+Through the series, Dr. Starkey’s insights promise to offer valuable insights into the evolving landscape of Buddhism in Britain, from historical legacies to contemporary shifts shaped by technology and social dynamics.